GiasMahmud/GiasMahmud/README.md

 ### Hi there 👋, my name is Md Gias Uddin
 #### I am  a junior Software Engineer and Web Developer

 I have completed my BSc in CSE degree from the Dept. of Computer Science & Engineering.
 I`m passionate about harnessing the power of technology to solve complex problems.
-I have over 1 years of experience in the tech Industry.
+I have over 1 year of experience in the tech Industry.
 That enhanced my technical capacity and performance.
 I bring unique skills in Programming, Software Development, Web development, and SEO.
 With a deep passion for technology and a commitment to staying at the forefront of digital trends.

 Skills: MYSQL / Laravel / PHP / REACT / JavaScript / HTML / CSS

 - 🔭 I’m currently working on UY Systems Ltd.
 - 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about Software development, Web Development and SEO.
+- 💬 Ask me about Software development, Web Development, and SEO.
 - 📫 How to reach me: gias.cse191@gmail.com